cibolabs/api-docs/afm.md

 A new stats object for the second request is appended to the stats list of the Feature's properties.

 For example.
-Your first request to `/gettsdmstats` is for the year 2024 (`startdate=20240101&enddate=20241231`).
-The response is changed with a second request to `gettdsmstats` for the year 2025 (`startdate=20250101&enddate=20251231`).
+Your first request to `/gettsdmstats` is for the year 2023 (`startdate=20230101&enddate=20231231`).
+The response is chained with a second request to `gettdsmstats` for the year 2024 (`startdate=20240101&enddate=20241231`).
 The output contains two stats objects in the stats list, one for each year.

 ```json